What is Artists for Kids Culture?

 AKC maintains close networks with social and community workers, schools and child advocacy groups to understand and meet cultural and creative needs.

-We believe that children should have the chance to participate in art and cultural experiences and expand their horizons.
+… children should have the opportunity to take part in art and cultural experiences that will expand their horizons.

-We believe that opportunities are important for every child and demonstrate benefits in both learning and social skills.
+Opportunities are important to every child and lead to benefits in both learning and social skills.

 A Child’s Story

-AKC Committee: Anne Algar – Mick Bell – Laura Crennan – Lena Glass – Kylie Greer – Ruth Krawat – Fiona Larwill – Ché McMahon – Lewis Miller – Shivani Pillai – David H. Thomas – Tom Ward – Ros Winkler – Youth Committee Member: Charlotte Hewitson
+AKC Committee: Anne Algar – Mick Bell – Lena Glass – Kylie Greer – Charlotte Hewitson – Ruth Krawat – Fiona Larwill – Ché McMahon – Lewis Miller – Shivani Pillai – David H. Thomas – Tom Ward – Ros Winkler – Felicity Young

-AKC is a registered charity with the Australian Charities & Not for Profits Commission.
+AKC is a registered charity with the Australian Charities and Not-for-profits Commission.

-AKC is a Public Benevolent Institution and has Deductible Gift Recipient (DGR) status (since October 2016).
+AKC is a Public Benevolent Institution and has Deductible Gift Recipient status.